How to buy the best kids' bike

 New or second-hand?
 Training wheels or balance bike?
-How to choose the best bicycle for your child.
+Choose the best bicycle for your child.

 Getting a new set of wheels is a big deal for most kids, so you want to get this purchase right.
 Choose the right bike and you'll be buying them a ticket to independence, fitness and hours of fun.
 Pick a dud and you may end up with more than just buyer's remorse.

 - Can you trust a second-hand bike?

 Safety is always the number one priority - and that means buying a bike that's the right size and fit.
 It's tempting to buy a bigger bike they can 'grow into'.
 That option might be okay for clothes, but putting a kid on the wrong size bike can be a recipe for an out-of-control disaster.

 Bike sizes are based on wheel diameter.
 The digits that matter are usually found on the bike wheels themselves, and will be in cm or inches depending on where the bike was made.

 Every kid is different, but here's a generalised size guide across ages:

 - 2-4 years 30cm/12in